What are Microphones? How Do They Work? (Answered)

 Professional recording studios often use dynamic microphones because they are sensitive to sudden changes in sound and can handle loud volumes.
 This makes them an excellent option for close-miking very loud sources like a drum set or bass guitars.

 Studio engineers often put an in-line preamp between a dynamic microphone and the console or microphone preamplifier.
 With the help of an in-line preamp, you can boost the signal and get the most out of a dynamic microphone, which is often a low-output instrument.
-Using an in-line preamp may drastically change even the most basic dynamic microphone, resulting in more professional-sounding recordings.

 What are microphone polar patterns?